Suzanne O'Reilly: Early life and education

 O'Reilly was born in Cootamundra, New South Wales.
 She went to high school in Goulburn, and was a Professor Harry Messel International Science School Scholar at the inaugural event for students held at the University of Sydney in 1962.
 She later attended the University of Sydney and graduated with a Bachelor of Science (first-class honours) in geology and general earth science.
 In 1971, O'Reilly earned her doctorate, also from the University of Sydney, for her thesis on basaltic rocks of the Southern Highlands (New South Wales).

 Current positions

 O'Reilly is currently a Distinguished Professor in geology at Macquarie University in Sydney, Australia.
 O'Reilly has been the director of the ARC National Key Centre for Geochemical Evolution and Metallogeny of Continents (GEMOC) since 1995 and leader of the Lithosphere Mapping and Mantle Dynamics Group in GEMOC.
 She is also the director of ARC Centre of Excellence for Core to Crust Fluid Systems.
 She is concurrently professor of earth sciences at Nanjing University and a guest professor at China University of Geosciences (in Wuhan).
 In 2013, she was Copernicus Visiting Professor at the University of Ferrara.
 Lyon University awarded her a Docteur Honoris Causa.

 Research interests

-Professor O'Reilly's fields of research include:
+O'Reilly's fields of research include: